DianaS96/Covid-19_visualization/README.md

 * Data for Russia:
   * Total cases and total deaths
   * New cases and total deaths
+  * Top 10 countries with the highest number of confirmed COVID-19 cases
+  * Top 10 countries with the highest number of deaths from COVID-19

 ## Example of visualization (data as of 21/10/2021)
 ### COVID-19 data for Russia